serhatyamann/MS_SQL_SERVER/README.md

 ### [Functions](https://github.com/serhatyamann/MS_SQL_SERVER/tree/main/FUNCTIONS)

 #### SQL Server function is a code snippet that can be executed on SQL Server.
-#### QL Server supports two types of functions - user-defined and system.
+#### SQL Server supports two types of functions - user-defined and system.
-User-Defined function: User-defined functions are create by a user.
+##### 1 - User-Defined function: User-defined functions are create by a user.

-System Defined Function: System functions are built-in database functions.
+##### 2 - System Defined Function: System functions are built-in database functions.